OHDSI/Nostos/README.md

 ## Data

-User-generated questions and the corresponding SQL templates to train and test the machine learning model. ([Data folder](./data/))
+We included the user-generated questions and the corresponding SQL templates to train and test the machine learning model in [data folder](./data/).
+They are folded/compressed versions of the actual training data where all synonym words/phrases are separated by /.
+Follow the instructions and run the jupyter notebook in [data/prepare_data.ipynb](./data/prepare_data.ipynb) to prepare the actual data from model development.

 ## Abstract